se-edu/addressbook-level3/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the JAR file and copy it into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   1. Double-click the JAR file.<br>
+      Expected: The GUI opens with a set of sample contacts.
+The window size may not be optimal.

 1. Saving window preferences

-   1. Resize the window to an optimum size.
+   1. Resize the window to an optimal size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   1. Relaunch the app by double-clicking the JAR file.<br>
-       Expected: The most recent window size and location is retained.
+       Expected: The most recent window size and location are retained.

 1. _{ more test cases …​ }_